 From September 2014 a revised National Curriculum became statutory for all maintained schools across the country.

-As a Focus Trust Academy we are working with Focus Education documents including:
+As a Focus Trust Academy we are working with a variety of supporting resources including:

 The 2014 National Curriculum sets out its aims for English and Mathematics clearly.